Supernatural horror film: 20th century

-Supernatural horror became prevalent in the 1920s and the early 1930s with German Expressionist films; Paul Meehan said the style created "a nightmarish netherworld of supernatural fear".
-The genre became more commercially popular in the 1930s with Universal Studios producing Universal Monsters films, and the films "were set in a mythical Transylvania or other Eastern European locale, in an unreal fantasy world far divorced from everyday".
-Meehan said, "This served to make the creatures of the night that populated these films into harmless chimeras comfortably ensconced in the faraway past."
 In the early 1940s, supernatural horror films had more contemporary settings, but the genre was ultimately superseded by psychological horror films.
-By the end of World War II, the supernatural horror genre "met its demise", being overshadowed by the atrocities of the war.
+By the end of World War II, the supernatural horror genre had "met its demise", being overshadowed by the atrocities of the war.
 By the 1950s, science fiction horror films had replaced supernatural horror films, and psychological horror films also became more popular in the same decade, ultimately eclipsing supernatural horror.
 The few supernatural horror films that were produced in the 1950s were often set in haunted houses, a continuation of haunted-house films prevalent in the 1940s.

 In the 1960s, horror films like The Innocents (1961), The Haunting (1963), and Rosemary's Baby (1968) used supernatural elements but were not directly about the paranormal.
 Other horror films used supernatural themes to code elements being censored by the Motion Picture Production Code (or the Hays Code).
 The Haunting featured a female protagonist interested in another woman, and she was a queer coded character.
 Such characters were commonplace in the history of supernatural horror films.
 Sue Matheson wrote of Rosemary's Baby, "[It] popularized depictions of witchcraft, demonic activity, and the Devil on screen and generated a wave of supernatural horror movies."
 By the 1970s, the films The Exorcist (1973) and The Omen (1976) revived the supernatural horror genre.
 Literature was used as source material like with the earliest films, with the written works of Stephen King being adapted into Carrie (1976) and The Shining (1980).
 The film Poltergeist (1982) was also a genre highlight in the 1980s.

+21st century

-In the 2000s, violent horror films called "torture porn" were popular.
-By the end of the decade, supernatural horror reclaimed their popularity.
+In the 2000s, violent horror films called "torture porn" became popular, but, by the end of the decade, supernatural horror had regained its popularity.
 The found footage film The Blair Witch Project had achieved fame in 1999, and in the late 2000s, Paranormal Activity succeeded with the same film technique, which led to a film series that lasted until the mid-2010s.

+In the first two decades of 21st century, supernatural horror films explored a variety of themes and styles.
+Movies like Martyrs Lane (2021) focused on grief and loss, while Oculus (2013), Personal Shopper (2016), and Hereditary (2018) explored unfinished family business and personal trauma.
+The genre also incorporated real historical events, as seen in The Devil's Backbone (2001), Los Silencios (2018), and La Llorona (2019), which draw on the Spanish Civil War, Colombian armed conflict, and Guatemalan genocide, respectively.
+Films like Host (2020) reflected contemporary fears, with The Others (2001) and Insidious (2010) revisiting haunted house narratives, and The Conjuring (2013) grounding its story in real-life paranormal investigations.
+The genre also blended horror with comedy, as in Housebound (2014) and Extra Ordinary (2019), to explore similar themes.
+The films employed various techniques, such as jump-scares, tension-building, and emotive performances, to examine deep-rooted fears and societal issues.